-• The Fund is suitable only for investors who can bear the risks associated with the limited liquidity of the Fund and should be viewed as a long-term investment.

-- The Fund will ordinarily accrue and pay distributions from its net investment income, if any, once a quarter, however, the amount of distributions that the Fund may pay, if any, is uncertain. - The Fund may pay distributions in significant part from sources that may not be available in the future and that are unrelated to the Fund's performance, such as a return of capital. - The Fund may invest in CLOs.
+- The Fund is suitable only for investors who can bear the risks associated with the limited liquidity of the Fund and should be viewed as a long-term investment. - The Fund will ordinarily accrue and pay distributions from its net investment income, if any, once a quarter, however, the amount of distributions that the Fund may pay, if any, is uncertain. - The Fund may pay distributions in significant part from sources that may not be available in the future and that are unrelated to the Fund's performance, such as a return of capital. - The Fund may invest in CLOs.
 CLOs issue classes or "tranches" that vary in risk and yield and may experience substantial losses due to actual defaults, decrease of market value due to collateral defaults and removal of subordinate tranches, market anticipation of defaults and investor aversion to CLO securities as a class.
 The risks of investing in CLOs depend largely on the tranche invested in and the type of the underlying debts and loans in the tranche of the CLO, in which the Fund invests.
 The Fund invests in CLOs without regard to tranche.
-CLOs also carry risks including, but not limited to, interest rate risk and credit risk. - Investors will pay offering expenses and, with regard to those share classes that impose a front-end sales load, a sales load of up to 5.75%.
+CLOs also carry risks including, but not limited to, interest rate risk and credit risk.

+- Investors will pay offering expenses.
 You will have to receive a total return at least in excess of these expenses to receive an actual return on your investment. - The shares have no history of public trading, nor is it intended that the shares will be listed on a public exchange at this time.
 No secondary market is expected to develop for the Fund's shares.
 Thus, liquidity for the Fund's shares will be provided only through quarterly repurchase offers for no less than 5% of Fund's shares at net asset value, and there is no guarantee that an investor will be able to sell all the shares that the investor desires to sell in the repurchase offer.
 Due to these restrictions, an investor should consider an investment in the Fund to be of limited liquidity.
 Investing in the Fund's shares may be speculative and involves a high degree of risk, including the risks associated with leverage.
 See "Risk Factors" below in this prospectus.